CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 For you and your work in digital services acquisition, two characteristics are particularly relevant and important to cultivate:

 * **Perspective on risk:** People who embrace a growth mindset are more willing to step outside of their comfort zone and take risks that might result in a short term “failure.”
-When you’re advocating for the non-traditional approaches you’ve learned about in this program, chances are that these are relatively, or entirely, new for your agency.
+When you’re advocating for the non-traditional approaches you’ve learned about in this program, chances are that these are relatively, or entirely new for your agency.
 As you learned in the Leading Change module, leading change from the middle is not easy; however, it is possible.
 By working to change your perspective on risk and those of your team members (and employing the other strategies discussed in the Leading Change module), you can gradually contribute to the growth mindset of your organization.
 * **Embracing failure as you challenge the status quo:** By undertaking challenges, you open yourself up to learning opportunities.
 Failure will be part of that learning, that is, if you make a conscious effort to learn from it.
 Learning from failure means you analyze what happened and explore what you could’ve done differently to create an alternative outcome.
 Pixar embodies this approach (read more about their approach, introduced above, [here](https://www.brainpickings.org/2014/05/02/creativity-inc-ed-catmull-book/)).
 NASA is another organization that has adopted this mindset over the years.
-For instance, in the 1960s during the race to the moon, NASA leadership deliberately encouraged engineers to take more risks.
+For instance, in the 1960s, during the race to the moon, NASA leadership deliberately encouraged engineers to take more risks.
 When unmanned rockets exploded on takeoff, department heads would applaud; in this way, everyone would know that their division had tried and failed, but at least they had tried.

 ---
-## Wellness Rituals to Support You in Times of Transition
+## Wellness rituals to support you in times of transition

-Failure is a natural part of growth, if you’re not failing, you’re likely not taking enough risks.
+Failure is a natural part of growth; if you’re not failing, you’re likely not taking enough risks.
 The key is to take small, calculated risks over time (the “buy small, miss small” principle) and develop strategies to support yourself through change.

 Research by Jim Loehr and Tony Schwartz [(“The Making of a Corporate Athlete,” Harvard Business Review, 2001)](https://hbr.org/2001/01/the-making-of-a-corporate-athlete) shows that sustained high performance requires engaging four capacities—body, emotions, mind, and spirit—treating individuals as a whole.
 Small, daily rituals can strengthen these areas and help maintain performance even under stress.